 Being less than you are to have more, doesn’t make sense.

-So, remember these 4 warning signs and do something about it if you recognise them.
+So, remember these 4 warning signs and do something about them if you recognise them.

 If you can think of any more warning signs for losing yourself in a relationship, please let me know.